ofabricio/calm/README.md

 ### Parser

-Example of a very simple and incomplete parser for Go code.
+- For a very simple and incomplete expression parser example see [example/expression_test.go](example/expression_test.go).

-This code is a bit big, so check it out in [example/parser_test.go](example/parser_test.go).
+- For a very simple and incomplete Go code parser example see [example/parser_test.go](example/parser_test.go).

 See more examples in the [example](/example) folder.